andrec279/video_prediction_project/README.md

 # Video Prediction Project

-## Steps to access GCP Cluster Compute Node:
+## Steps to access and run scripts on GCP Cluster Compute Node:

 1. SSH into Greene:
     1. `ssh greene` (must have ~/.ssh/config file configured properly to do this)